tuckergordon/fantasy-dashboard/README.md

-# dynasty-dashboard
+# fantasy-dashboard

-A website for dynasty fantasy football leagues to view recaps, statistics, and other league-specific content
+A website for fantasy football leagues to view recaps, statistics, and other league-specific content